 Queen Elizabeth hasn't invited you this time?
 No matter.
 Staying at one of London's grande-dame hotels is the next-best thing to being a guest at the palace—and some say it's even better.
 Happily, however, there is no dearth of options where friendliness outdistances luxe—London, thank goodness, has plenty of atmospheric places that won't cost a king's ransom.
 That noted, until fairly

 It’s all so different if money is no object.
-London has some of the very best and most luxurious hotels in the world.
-On the other hand, freshly minted billionaires favor the rash of new hot spots, like the Corinthia or ME London, while fashion plates always book Kit Kemp's super-stylish hotels (such as the Covent Garden and the Charlotte Street).
+At the top end, London has some of the very best and most luxurious hotels in the world.
+Freshly minted billionaires favor the rash of new hot spots, like the Corinthia or ME London, while fashion plates always book Kit Kemp's superstylish hotels (such as the Covent Garden and the Charlotte Street).
 But even these places have sales, and you can sometimes snag a bargain within the reach of ordinary mortals—particularly in the off-season—or just be a spectator to all the glamour by visiting for that most traditional of high-society treats, afternoon tea.

-Meanwhile, several midrange hotels have dropped their average prices in response to the choppy waters of the global economy, which has pulled some fantastic places, such as Hazlitt's, the Rookery, and Town Hall, back into the affordable category.
-And there's a clutch of new, stylish, and super-cheap hotels that are a real step forward for the city.
+Meanwhile, several mid-range hotels have dropped their average prices in response to the choppy waters of the global economy, which has pulled some fantastic places, such as Hazlitt's, the Rookery, and Town Hall, back into the affordable category.
+And there's a clutch of new, stylish, and supercheap hotels that are a real step forward for the city.
 The downside is that these places tend to be a little out of the way, but that's often a price worth paying.
-Another attractive alternative includes hotels in the Premier and Millennium chains, which offer sleek, modern rooms, lots of up-to-date conveniences, and sales that frequently bring room prices well below £100 a night.
+Another attractive alternative includes hotels in the Premier and Millennium chains, which offer fairly basic but modern rooms, lots of up-to-date conveniences, and sales that frequently bring room prices well below £100 a night.

 But if you are interested in luxury, London is just the place.
 Although the image we love to harbor about Olde London Towne may be fast fading in the light of today's glittering city, when it comes time to rest your head, the old-fashioned clichés remain enticing.
-Choose one of London's heritage-rich hotels—Claridge's supplies perfect parlors; the Savoy has that river view—and these fantasies can, and always will, be fulfilled.
+Choose one of London's heritage-rich hotels—Claridge's perfect parlors; the Savoy's ultimate river view—and these fantasies can, and always will, be fulfilled.